Rzq12/Machine-Learning-Project/Satria Data/README.md

 - **Polarization Mapping**: Understanding polarization dynamics through network and sentiment analysis.

 The solutions developed in this project aim to address these challenges creatively and innovatively, contributing to a deeper understanding of electoral dynamics in Indonesia.

+# Methods and Models

+This project utilizes advanced machine learning methods and embedding techniques to classify tweets related to the **2024 Indonesian Presidential Election** into categories based on the **Astagatra Framework**.
+The combination of embedding techniques and robust classification models ensures high performance in handling complex and unstructured data like tweets.

+### 1. Embedding Method: **BERT (Bidirectional Encoder Representations from Transformers)**

+To capture the semantic meaning and contextual nuances of the tweets, the **BERT** embedding model is used.

+- **Why BERT?**

+  - BERT is a state-of-the-art transformer-based language model that generates high-quality embeddings by understanding the context of words in a bidirectional manner.
+  - It handles challenges such as:
+    - **Ambiguity**: Deriving meaning from context.
+    - **Sarkasme**: Detecting implied meanings.
+    - **Noise in Text**: Addressing typos and colloquial expressions common in social media.

+- **Process**:
+  Each tweet is tokenized and passed through the BERT model to produce dense vector representations.
+These embeddings serve as input features for the classification models.

+---

+### 2. Classification Models

+Two machine learning models were implemented to classify the BERT embeddings into the eight Astagatra classes:

+#### a. **Logistic Regression**

+- A simple yet effective linear model that predicts class probabilities based on the input features.
+- **Advantages**:
+  - Fast and computationally efficient.
+  - Suitable for handling linearly separable classes.

+#### b. **Random Forest**

+- An ensemble learning method that builds multiple decision trees and combines their predictions to improve accuracy and robustness.
+- **Advantages**:
+  - Handles non-linear relationships in data.
+  - Resistant to overfitting due to averaging across multiple trees.

+---

+### 3. Model Comparison

+- Logistic Regression and Random Forest models were trained and evaluated using metrics such as accuracy, precision, recall, and F1-score.
+- Random Forest typically performs better in handling complex patterns in the data, while Logistic Regression provides a baseline for comparison.

+---

+### 4. Workflow Summary

+1. **Data Preprocessing**: Tweets are cleaned and tokenized.
+2. **Feature Extraction**: BERT embeddings are generated for each tweet.
+3. **Model Training**: Both Logistic Regression and Random Forest are trained using the extracted embeddings.
+4. **Evaluation**: Models are evaluated using labeled data to measure classification performance.

+This combination of methods and models ensures a robust approach to tackling the challenges of classifying tweets into multiple categories effectively.